Paresh-95/Python-TextToSpeech-/README.md

 # Text-to-Speech Web App

 This is a simple web application built with Flask that converts text to speech.
-It uses the `pyttsx3` library to generate audio from the provided text.
+It uses the `Gtts` library to generate audio from the provided text.

 ## Features